In this article, you will get to know about...

-Bairro Alto and Rua de Santa Catarina are part of the Parish Council of Misericórdia.
+The Bairro Alto and Rua de Santa Catarina are part of the Parish Council of Misericórdia.

 Attractions to visit in Chiado (Top 10)

-1. São Pedro de Alcântara viewpoint: The São Pedro de Alcântara viewpoint is a park with a garden and a viewpoint with one of the most beautiful views in Lisbon due to the panoramic view over the entire old city, including the São Jorge Castle located on the opposite hill.
-São Pedro de Alcântara viewpoint is located at Rua de São Pedro de Alcântara, between Princípe Real and Bairro Alto.
-The main highlights São Pedro de Alcântara viewpoint are:
+1. Viewpoint of São Pedro de Alcântara: The Viewpoint of São Pedro de Alcântara is a park with garden and viewpoint with one of the most beautiful views in Lisbon due to the panoramic view over the entire old town, including the Castle of São Jorge situated on the opposite hill.
+São Pedro de Alcântara Viewpoint is located on Rua de São Pedro de Alcântara, between Princípe Real and Bairro Alto.
+The main São Pedro de Alcântara Viewpoint highlights are:

 - The Statue of Eduardo Coelho, founder of Diário de Notícias, one of the most important newspapers in the country;

-2. Church of São Roque (38° 42′ 49.07′, 9° 8′ 36.54’ ‘): it stands out for the discrepancy between the exterior facade and interior wealth, it is located in Largo Trindade Coelho between Rua da Misericórdia and Rua Dom Pedro de Alcântara.
+2. Igreja de São Roque (38° 42′ 49.07′, 9° 8′ 36.54” ): it stands out for the discrepancy between the exterior façade and the interior wealth, it is located in Largo Trindade Coelho between Misericórdia and Rua da Misericórdia and Dom Pedro de Alcântara street.
 The Igreja de São Roque was created in 1553 as the headquarters of the Jesuits in Portugal.
-The Jesuits (Companhia de Jesus) arrived in Portugal in 1540 and built the first Church and headquarters in the old chapel of São Roque.
+The Jesuits (Companhia de Jesus) arrived in Portugal in 1540 and built the first Church and headquarters in the old hermitage of São Roque.
 The architect responsible for the Church of São Roque was Afonso Álvares (1501-1580).
-The main highlights of Igreja de São Roque are:
+The main highlights of the Igreja de São Roque are:

-- Chapel of São João Batista: The Chapel of São João Batista was commissioned by King Dom João V (1689-1750) to two Italian architects, Luigi Vanvitelli (1700-1773) and Nicola Salvi ( 1697-1751) in 1740 and built during the years 1742 and 1747.
-On December 15, 1744 it was blessed by Pope Benedict XIV (1675-1758) and transported to Lisbon directly from Rome in three ships.
-The points of interest of the Chapel of St. John the Baptist are the Carrara Marble; The painting representing the Baptism of Christ by the author by Agostino Massucci (1691-1758); “O Pentecostes” represented on the screens on the left, and “The Annunciation” represented on the screens on the right, written by Agostino Massucci (1691-1758); and the outer bow with the Portuguese Royal Weapons and the monogram of Dom João V.
+- Chapel of Saint John the Baptist: the Chapel of Saint John the Baptist was commissioned by King Dom João V (1689-1750) to two Italian architects, Luigi Vanvitelli (1700-1773) and Nicola Salvi ( 1697-1751) in 1740 and built during the years 1742 and 1747.
+On December 15, 1744, it was blessed by Pope Benedict XIV (1675-1758) and transported to Lisbon directly from Rome in three ships.
+The Chapel of St. John the Baptist points of interest are the Carrara Marble; The picture representing the Baptism of Christ by Agostino Massucci (1691-1758); “The Pentecost” depicted on the left-hand canvases, and “The Annunciation” depicted on the right-hand canvasses, authored by Agostino Massucci (1691-1758); and the Exterior Arch with the Portuguese Royal Weapons and the Monogram by Dom João V.

-- Chapel of São Roque: at the site of the old Chapel of São Roque and stands out for the presence of the image of São Roque, images of São Tiago and São Sebastião, the six sculptures in silver wood that represent the Apostles São Pedro and São Paulo and the four Saints Evangelists, São Mateus, São Marcos, São Lucas and São João; the painting to represent The Apparition of the Angel to São Roque, dating from the second half of the 16th century, by Gaspar Dias; the tile panels from the 16th century with scenes from the daily life of São Roque by Francisco de Matos; and the Coat of Arms of the Brotherhood of São Roque.
+- Capela de São Roque: on the site of the former Hermitage of São Roque and stands out for the presence of the image of São Roque, images of São Tiago and São Sebastião, the six sculptures in silver wood representing the Apostles St. Peter and St. Paul and the four Holy Evangelists, St. Matthew, St. Mark, St. Luke and St. John; the painting representing The Apparition of the Angel to São Roque, dating from the second half of the 16th century, by Gaspar Dias; the sixteenth century tile panels with scenes from the daily life of São Roque by Francisco de Matos; and the Brasão da Confraria de São Roque.

-- Ceiling: the painting made by Francisco Venegas (1525-1594) between 1587 and 1589, the only ceiling left in Lisbon of the large Mannerist style ceilings.
+- Ceiling: the painting by Francisco Venegas (1525-1594) between 1587 and 1589, the only ceiling that remains in Lisbon of the large Mannerist-style ceilings.

 - Pipe Organ: built in 1784 by Xavier Machado and Cerveira (1756-1828).

-8. Viewpoint of Santa Catarina: is one of the viewpoints in Lisbon where it is possible to observe the city’s riverside area, namely the movement of the departure and arrival of ships in Lisbon, having originated the popular saying of Lisbon “see ships from Alto de Santa Catarina”.
-The Miradouro de Santa Catarina is located on Rua de Santa Catarina, highlighting the View over the Port of Lisbon and over the houses with the clothes line and the vases of flowers; the marble statue of Adamastor, a figure from Greco-Roman mythology that appears represented in the Lusíadas of Luís Vaz de Camões (1524-1580) as “the being that sank the ships that tried to pass the Cabo das Tormentas”, Current Cape of Good Hope in South Africa.
+8. Viewpoint of Santa Catarina: is one of the viewpoints in Lisbon where you can observe the riverside area of the city, namely the movement of departure and arrival of ships in Lisbon, giving rise to the popular Lisbon saying “see ships from Alto de Santa Catarina”.
+The Santa Catarina Viewpoint is located on Rua de Santa Catarina, with an emphasis on the View of the Port of Lisbon and the houses with the clothes rack and the flower pots; the marble statue of the Adamastor, a figure from Greco-Roman mythology that is represented in Lusíadas by Luís Vaz de Camões (1524-1580) as “the being who sank the ships that tried to pass Cabo das Tormentas”, current Cape of Good Hope in South Africa.
 Statue by Júlio Vaz Júnior (1877-1963).

 Other attractions worth visiting in Bairro-Alto

-Convent and Church of São Pedro de Alcântara is a 17th century building that stands out for integrating the most complete set of tiles related to the life of São Pedro de Alcântara in Portugal, located on São Pedro de Alcântara street.
-The Convent and Church of São Pedro de Alcântara was inaugurated in 1672 with a project by João Antunes, built to celebrate the independence of Portugal in relation to Spain and victory in the Battle of Montes Claros that took place in 1665, the last battle of the War of the Restoration (1640-1668).
+São Pedro de Alcântara Convent and Church is a 17th century building that stands out for being part of the most complete set of tiles relating to the life of São Pedro de Alcântara in Portugal, located on the street of São Pedro de Alcântara.

+The São Pedro de Alcântara Convent and Church was inaugurated in 1672 with a project by João Antunes, built to celebrate the independence of Portugal from Spain and victory at the Battle of Montes Claros which took place in 1665, the last battle of the War of Restoration (1640-1668).
 The main points of interest are the Capela dos Lencastres built in 1690, in memory of the Cardinal of Lisbon Dom Veríssimo de Lencastre.
-The chapel has representations of “frescoes” by Francisco Pais, the altar with the marble columns and the coat of arms of Dom Veríssimo.
-The chapel resisted the 1755 Earthquake; the Gilt carved altars representing “The Coronation of the Virgin” by Pierre Antoine Quillard and “The Preaching of São João Batista” by Pedro Alexandrino de Carvalho ; o Ceiling painted by Pierre Bordes; the Altar-Mor in Rococo style, gilt carving and the “Ecstasy of São Pedro de Alcântara”, a painting by Bento Coelho da Silveira; the most complete tile panels in Portugal with representation of scenes from the life of São Pedro de Alcântara.
+The chapel has representations of “frescos” by Francisco Pais, the altar with marble columns and the coat of arms of Dom Veríssimo.
+The chapel withstood the 1755 earthquake; the Golden carved altars representing the “The Coronation of the Virgin” by Pierre Antoine Quillard and “The Preaching of Saint John the Baptist” by Pedro Alexandrino de Carvalho ; the ceiling painted by Pierre Bordes; the Altar-Mor in Rococo style, gilded woodcarving and the “Ecstasy of São Pedro de Alcântara”, a painting by Bento Coelho da Silveira; the most complete Tile Panels in Portugal with representation of scenes from the life of São Pedro de Alcântara.

-Main streets and squares in Bairro-Alto
+The main streets and squares of Bairro-Alto

-Rua da Misericórdia: makes the connection between Praça Luís de Camões and Largo Trindade Coelho, it is an important road that allows to enter and leave the historic center of the city.
-Rua da Misericórdia is very frequented by tourists and Portuguese people due to attractions such as Igreja de São Roque, or Bairro Alto, restaurants, the Church of Nossa Senhora do Loreto and because it is part of the route of the famous Tram 28.
-The Rua da Misericórdia has this name due to the presence of the Misericórdia de Lisboa in Largo Trindade Coelho.
+Rua da Misericórdia: connects Praça Luís de Camões and Largo Trindade Coelho, it is an important road that allows entering and leaving the historic city center.
+Rua da Misericórdia is very frequented by tourists and Portuguese due to attractions such as the Igreja de São Roque, the Bairro Alto, restaurants, the Church of Nossa Senhora do Loreto and by integrate the route of the famous Tram 28.
+The Rua da Misericórdia is named after the Misericórdia de Lisboa’s presence in Largo Trindade Coelho.